My Chef’s Apron

 • While water is coming to a boil, I usually prep the vegetables to save time: peel and chop the potatoes and green onions, and finely chop the garlic.
 Wash the broccoli rabe.

 • Remove the sausage casing: It tastes so much better, and then chop the meat into smaller pieces.
-See my post on how to do this quickly.

-• Broccoli rabe: to reduce its bitterness, the greeny leaves are cooked twice, first in the same water used to cook the pasta and potato afterward.
+• Broccoli rabe: to reduce its bitterness, the green leaves are cooked twice, first in the same water used to cook the pasta and potato afterward.
 Then it's tossed in the skillet with olive oil, garlic, and onions for a few minutes.
 It omits the need for blanching or any extra equipment.

 Add your own private notes